Introduction

 Recency bias causes clients to overweight recent events when forming expectations about the future.
 During a downturn, this makes declines feel permanent rather than cyclical.
 The last few weeks of red numbers become the mental template for what comes next.

 Financial media accelerates this effect.
 Research by Engelberg and Parsons found that local media coverage of market events raised local retail trading volume by 8% to nearly 50% on the days coverage was published.
 Clients consuming daily financial news aren't getting historical context.
-They're getting intensity, which drives anxiety and impulsive decisions.
+They're getting intensity, which tends to drive anxiety and impulsive decisions.

 Beyond the Numbers: What Clients Are Really Worried About